 Now is the time for laser-like focus on closing deals.
-Account plans, whilst essential in the earlier parts of the year, are too broad and complex and just not suited to the task of closing deals in a short space of time.
+Account plans, whilst essential, are too broad and complex and just not suited to the task of closing deals in a short space of time.

 Closing plans, by direct contrast, have the singular objective; to drive all actions and tactics to winning a transaction by a deadline date.

 The seven key elements of a closing deals plan are:

 1. The people factor

 The number of decision makers needed to approve a purchase rises in step with a worsening overall economic climate.
 Their voting intentions, for or against the deal and who they seek advice from must be understood.
 A more basic factor is when people plan to take holidays.
 It sounds simple to manage but one that, if ignored, can prove fatal to success – everything approved and ready to sign but a key person is away on vacation.

 Have we proved it is more costly or risky for the customer to do nothing than approve our deal?
 This question should be the test of all deals.
 Bearing in mind that the benefits and value that a new solution is expected to deliver, need to exceed the risk of change by 3x or greater.
 The customer’s fear of change to a new solution must be acknowledged and solved.

 3. The buying process